DITAWriter/LwDITA_Code_Samples/TRS-80 Expansion Module (MDITA Expanded - No Keys)/error_messages.md

 There are three kinds of error messages you might get while using your computer:

 - Boot errors, such as BOOT ERROR DC.
 See the Boot Errors Table for more information.
 - Operating system errors, such as ERROR 24 or FILE NOT FOUND.
-To get a brief description of a numbered error, type `ERROR` followed by the error number displayed.
+To get a brief description of a numbered error, type 'ERROR' followed by the error number displayed.
 For example, type:

-`ERROR 31 (ENTER)`
+'ERROR 31 (ENTER)'

 and your screen shows:

-`PROGRAM NOT FOUND`
+'PROGRAM NOT FOUND'

 For more information see the System Errors Table.